felixeverstorm91/EZ-Unwrap-for-Blender/README.md

 EZ Unwrap is a Blender add-on that simplifies UV unwrapping for Second Life and other workflows.
 It combines multiple unwrap tools into one action, and highlights unwrapped meshes with a cyan material.

+## 🖥️ Compatibility
+- Compiled under Blender 3,0,0.
+This tool has been tested to Blender version 4,5,0.
+- No guaranteed support for versions of Blender pre-3,0,0

 ## ✨ Features
 - Runs **Follow Active Quads** (if possible, otherwise skips)
 - Falls back to **Lightmap Pack** if needed